telliott99/MySwift2/chapter1/tuples.rst

 Tuples
 ######

-Tuples may contain two or more values of any type you like.
+Tuples may contain two or more values of any types you like.

 .. sourcecode:: bash